 Is Consular Process Part of the Adjustment of Status Process?

-No. Consular processing is not part of the adjustment of status (AOS) process.
+No. Consular processing is not part of the adjustment of status process.
 Consular processing and adjustment of status are two separate systems.
-Applicants already in the United States adjust status, while applicants abroad submit their immigrant visa application through consular processing.
+Applicants already in the United States adjust their status, while applicants abroad submit their immigrant visa application through consular processing.

 For example, if you came to the United States on a nonimmigrant visa, and then you became eligible for a green card because an immediate relative became a U.S. citizen, you’d go through the adjustment of status process.
 To do so, you would file an immigrant petition, check that an immigrant visa number is available, then file Form I-485: Application to Register Permanent Residence or Adjust Status.